dipendra-kumar/NextForms/README.md

 3. Preview the form layout before finalizing.
 4. Share the generated form URL for collaboration or submissions.
 5. Track form stats including visits and submissions.

-## Contributions

-Contributions to enhance features, fix issues, or optimize code are welcome!
-Please follow the contribution guidelines and code of conduct.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](link-to-license-file) file for details.

-## Acknowledgements

-- Acknowledge any contributors or resources used in the project development.
-- Provide any necessary credits or attributions.